Saturday, July 30, 2022

 The Diabetes Prevention Program or DPP trial was started in 1996.
 The trial ended in 2001.
 The trial was a randomized study consisting of three groups.
 One of the groups, called the Intensive Lifestyle Intervention group, used diet, exercise and lifestyle modification for the prediabetes treatment.
 One of the groups, called the Metformin group, used metformin for the treatment.
 And one of the groups was the Placebo group which was treated with usual care approaches.
 To be included in the trial, a person had to have a BMI of at least 24, except for Asian American, who needed a BMI of at least 22.
 Results from the study were reported in 2002.

 The specific goal of the study was to determine if individuals with prediabetes could avoid type 2 diabetes by losing 7% of their weight through diet, exercise, and lifestyle modification.
-During the approximately 2.8-year period of the study, it was concluded that the intensive lifestyle group experienced a 58% reduction in the incidence of type 2 diabetes, and that the metformin group experienced a 31% reduction, compared to the placebo group.
+During the average 2.8-year period of the study's participants, it was concluded that the intensive lifestyle group experienced a 58% reduction in the incidence of type 2 diabetes, and that the metformin group experienced a 31% reduction, compared to the placebo group.
 And after ten years, the type 2 diabetes incidence "was reduced by 34% ... in the lifestyle group and 18% .. in the metformin group compared with placebo."

 And Medicare did its own study to see if the National DPP services would benefit Medicare beneficiaries.
 The study did show that Medicare beneficiaries could benefit from the National DPP services, so Medicare started the Medicare DPP or MDPP in 2018, with reimbursement for the DPP services.
 And today, a number of commercial insurers are reimbursing for the National DPP.